Helmerich & Payne (NYSE:HP) Receives New Coverage from Analysts at The Goldman Sachs Group

-Analysts at The Goldman Sachs Group initiated coverage on shares of Helmerich & Payne (NYSE:HP) in a research report issued on Thursday, Analyst Price Targets reports.
+Equities researchers at The Goldman Sachs Group started coverage on shares of Helmerich & Payne (NYSE:HP) in a research note issued to investors on Wednesday, Benzinga reports.
 The firm set a “sell” rating and a $27.00 price target on the oil and gas company’s stock.
-The Goldman Sachs Group’s price target suggests a potential downside of 8.01% from the stock’s previous close.
+The Goldman Sachs Group’s price objective points to a potential downside of 5.99% from the company’s previous close.

-Several other research firms have also recently weighed in on HP.
-Morgan Stanley lifted their target price on Helmerich & Payne from $25.00 to $30.00 and gave the company an “equal weight” rating in a research note on Wednesday, March 31st.
-Piper Sandler lowered shares of Helmerich & Payne from an “overweight” rating to a “neutral” rating and decreased their target price for the company from $25.00 to $24.00 in a research note on Thursday, February 11th.
-Credit Suisse Group upped their price target on shares of Helmerich & Payne from $24.50 to $29.00 and gave the stock an “outperform” rating in a research note on Monday, May 10th.
-Cowen boosted their target price on Helmerich & Payne from $13.00 to $16.00 and gave the company a “market perform” rating in a research note on Monday, May 3rd.
-Finally, Susquehanna Bancshares lifted their price target on Helmerich & Payne from $30.00 to $35.00 and gave the company a “positive” rating in a report on Thursday, February 11th.
-Seven research analysts have rated the stock with a sell rating, six have assigned a hold rating and eight have given a buy rating to the stock.
-The stock currently has a consensus rating of “Hold” and a consensus target price of $24.22.
+Other equities analysts also recently issued research reports about the stock.
+Morgan Stanley boosted their target price on shares of Helmerich & Payne from $25.00 to $30.00 and gave the stock an “equal weight” rating in a research note on Wednesday, March 31st.
+Credit Suisse Group boosted their target price on shares of Helmerich & Payne from $24.50 to $29.00 and gave the stock an “outperform” rating in a research note on Monday, May 10th.
+Cowen boosted their target price on shares of Helmerich & Payne from $13.00 to $16.00 and gave the stock a “market perform” rating in a research note on Monday, May 3rd.
+Piper Sandler downgraded shares of Helmerich & Payne from an “overweight” rating to a “neutral” rating and decreased their price objective for the company from $25.00 to $24.00 in a research note on Thursday, February 11th.
+Finally, Susquehanna Bancshares upped their price objective on shares of Helmerich & Payne from $30.00 to $35.00 and gave the company a “positive” rating in a research note on Thursday, February 11th.
+Seven investment analysts have rated the stock with a sell rating, six have given a hold rating and eight have given a buy rating to the company.
+The stock has an average rating of “Hold” and a consensus price target of $24.22.

 Founded in 1920, Helmerich & Payne, Inc (H&P) (NYSE: HP) is committed to delivering industry leading levels of drilling productivity and reliability.
 H&P operates with the highest level of integrity, safety and innovation to deliver superior results for its customers and returns for shareholders.